camunda/camunda-docs-manual/content/user-guide/data-formats/data-formats-in-processes.md

 # Native JSON and XML Variable Values

-When working with JSON or XML payload it wouldn't be convenient to treat the payload as strings because then features like path-expressions and accessing properties couldn't be used.
+When working with JSON or XML payloads it wouldn't be convenient to treat the payload as strings because then features like path-expressions and accessing properties couldn't be used.
 Additionally, you do not always need or want a class in your system to represent the JSON/XML.

 That is why Spin provides native variable values to work with JSON and XML.
 The Spin API enables access and manipulation of the data in an easy way.
-Parsing and Serialization can be done with a single command.
+Parsing and serialization can be done with a single command.

 # Serializing Process Variables